 The interview is published here – Geek on the top – Aashish Barnwal | Make a habit of writing clean, readable, flexible and robust code

 I am still learning.
 I am still exploring.
-It’s always fun to try out new things and most importantly, find happiness in whatever you do.
+It’s always fun to try out new things and most importantly, we must find happiness in whatever we do.

 Based on requests from many, I have documented the tips and tricks on cracking top MNCs.
-I hope it to be useful.
-Please find it here – How to prepare for top MNCs?
+I hope you find it useful:

 Signing off for now.
 Hope you enjoyed reading this.
 Everyone has a journey.
 Well this is my journey.